snpsuen/kubernetes_marketplus/README.md

 The following port forwarding rules are added to Virtualbox to redirect the webapp traffic (port 3000) and Ganache traffic (port 8545) from the local desktop to the VM (10.0.2.55).
 * Host port:3000 ---> Guest 10.0.2.55:3000
 * Nost port:8545 ---> Guest 10.0.2.55:8545

+Another assumption is that the Metamask wallet extension has been installed on the desktop browser.
+A user account was also created afterward to login to the wallet.

 ### 1. Deploy the Genache blockchain in Kubernetes